 Inclement Weather.
 Institutions shall play all SEC matches outside, except in the event of inclement weather or when both coaches agree to play indoors.
 ITA Regulations govern the determination of whether a match will be delayed, suspended, postponed, or moved indoors due to inclement weather, except as otherwise stated in this subsection.
-In situations in which the conference sport administrator must be consulted prior to the scheduled start of the match, the home event manager shall contact the conference sport administrator sixty-five minutes prior to the scheduled start of the match.
-The event manager, both head coaches, and the referee (when appropriate) shall all jointly take part in the discussion.
-[Revised: 12/12/17]
+In situations in which the conference sport administrator must be called upon to decide whether the match will be played indoors in accordance with the SEC and ITA rules, the home event manager shall contact the conference sport administrator sixty-five minutes prior to the scheduled start of the match.
+The event manager, both head coaches, and the referee (when appropriate) shall all jointly take part in the discussion, with the conference sport administrator making the final determination if both coaches do not agree.
+[Revised: 12/12/17, 1/29/20]

-- 1. Delay or Suspension Due to Rain In the event of a delay or suspension due to rain, institutions shall use their best efforts to ready the courts within one hour. - 2.
+- 1. Delay or Suspension Due to Rain In the event of a delay or suspension due to rain, institutions shall use their best efforts to ready the courts within one hour.
+If inclement weather is forecasted on match day, each institution shall notify the visiting team head coach of the resources available to ready the court by Wednesday of each week of competition.
+[Revised: 1/29/20] - 2.
 Suspended Matches In the event of a suspension, ITA Regulations govern the procedures related to the continuation of the match. - 3.
 Permissible Indoor Tennis Facilities An SEC match may only be played indoors at a varsity quality indoor tennis facility with at least three courts available.
 Notwithstanding the foregoing, if a match in progress is suspended due to inclement weather and both coaches mutually agree, the matches may be moved indoors, even if the facility has fewer than three courts available. - 4.
 No Indoor Facility Available If no indoor back-up court is available, ITA standards for playable weather conditions will apply, except that a wind speed of 25 mph or less and a temperature of at least 40 degrees will be the numerical standards used to determine playable outdoor weather conditions.
-Coaches may agree to play despite inclement weather. - 5.
-Starting or Resuming a Delayed or Suspended Match When no Indoor Facilities Available.
-If no indoor back-up court is available, a match may not start or resume after 10pm local time.
-[Adopted: 12/12/17] - 6.
-Postponed Matches
+Coaches may agree to play despite inclement weather.